LuckyANDRIAMIORA/LuckyANDRIAMIORA/README.md

 ---

 ### What I do
-- Build software that mostly works
+- Build software
-- Manage databases to keep things from breaking
+- Manage databases
-- Automate boring stuff because why not
+- Automate boring stuff

 ---